ZhangAustin/high-quality-chat/chat/README.md

 ### Client
 ```
-import chat.client as hqc_client
+import chat

 IP = '127.0.0.1'
 PORT = '9000'
 def guiFunc(username, message):
-    print newMessage
+    print "[%s]: %s" % (username, message)

-ws = hqc_client.MyWSClient(username, constants.PRODUCER, IP, PORT, guiFunc)
+ws = chat.client.MyWSClient(username, chat.constants.PRODUCER, IP, PORT, guiFunc)
 ```
 Here `guiFunc` is any function passed into MyWSClient which will run whenever a new message is received from the server.
+The function should take in a `username` and `message` as a `String`

+`chat.constants.PRODUCER` is a user role that needs to be passed in when initializing a new client.
+The different roles are defined in `constants.py`

 Now with the `ws` object you can send chat messages and files:
 * `ws.chat(message)` will send a `String` message to all connected clients.